 Even though most health plans and Medicaid cover the drug, it remains underused and underprescribed.
 In 2012, the U.S. Food and Drug Administration (FDA) approved the drug for use.
 In 2016, the annual number of people using PrEP was reported to be about 78,360.

-The task force’s proposed recommendations come a few months after a found that just a small percentage of Americans who could benefit from PrEP have been prescribed it.
+The task force’s proposed recommendations come a few months after a

 In 2015, about 500,000 African-Americans and nearly 300,000 Latinos across the nation could’ve potentially benefited from PrEP based on CDC guidelines, CDC experts note in their study.